dasch-swiss/dsp-ui-lib/README.md

 ### ➡ [DspSearchModule](https://dasch-swiss.github.io/dsp-ui-lib/how-to-use/search/)

 *Search panel for all kind of search queries*
-> DspSearchModule allows to make full text or extended searches in DSP-API.
+> DspSearchModule allows to make full text or advanced searches in DSP-API.
 Filter by resource class and its properties related to an ontology.

 ### ➡ [DspActionModule](https://dasch-swiss.github.io/dsp-ui-lib/how-to-use/action/)